mecid/mecid.github.io/_posts/2025-10-15-introducing-jujutsu-vcs.md

 image: /public/jj.png
 ---

-I’ve decided to share my experience with Jujutsu VCS — not a martial art, but a Git‑compatible version control system.
-I’ve switched to it for all my projects and have a lot to say.
+I’ve been using Jujutsu VCS for a few months now, and it’s completely changed how I work with version control.
+No — it’s not a martial art — it’s a modern, Git-compatible version control system that blends the reliability of Git with a much more fluid and intuitive workflow.

 {% include friends.html %}